NREL/InSPIRE/inspire-agrivolt-package/README.md

 Once the above command finds no partial zarrs in the output then we can move on to postprocessing.

 ### 2. Postprocessing
 inspire_agrivolt implements postprocessing in the source `inspire_agrivolt/beds_postprocessing.py` and calls this functionality in `scripts/postprocess.py`.
-To kick off the slurm job to postprocess all state-config pairs, use `scripts/submit_postprocess.slurm`.
+To kick off the slurm job to postprocess all state-config pairs, use `sbatch scripts/submit_postprocess.slurm` while in `inspire-agrivolt-package` as a working directory.

 We grab all model outputs per state and combine them to run aggregation and normalization based on InSPIRE decided factors and useful unit conversions.

 ### 3. Dataset Merging
 Combining model runs and postprocessing results into a final result.

-To merge model runs and postprocessing use `scripts/submit_combine.slurm`.
+To merge model runs and postprocessing use `sbatch scripts/submit_combine.slurm`.
 Then use `scripts/submit_check_combine.slurm` to check for data integrity.
 This only examines that we have no gids in the dataset.

 ### 4. Deployment (Optional)
 Uploading the final result to OpenEI on S3.